joshydavid/information-security-study-notes/resources/cryptography.md

 **Availability**

-- Ensures that information and systems are accessible to authorised personnel.
+- Ensures that information and systems are accessible to authorized personnel.
 - System must resist disruptions such as cyber attacks, natural disasters or hardware failures.
 - Techniques
   - DDoS protection